Matvey1109/HackComputer/README.md

 - PC

 # Architecture
 Bringing together all the circuitry, the computer is assembled in this section.
-The resulting device is a 16-bit von Neumann platform consisting of a CPU, two memory modules, and two memory-mapped I/O devices - a screen and a keyboard.
+The resulting device is a 16-bit platform consisting of a CPU, two memory modules, and two memory-mapped I/O devices - a screen and a keyboard.

 There are two 16-bit registers A and D, where D is a data register that is designed to store values, and A provides direct memory access.